typesafehub/conductr-doc/src/main/play-doc/operation/DeployingBundlesOps.md

              ./visualizer-poll-interval.sh-...zip
 ```

+> Substitute `172.17.0.1` with the address of a ConductR core on your cluster. `192.168.10.1` is the default address when using the developer sandbox.

 Note that by default, bundles have a maximum size of 100MB.
 This can be altered via the `akka.http.server.parsing.max-content-length` setting.

 Use `conduct info` command to list all loaded bundles.
 You should see Visualizer replicated but not running (note that the example below shows 3 replications - you'll only get that if you have 3 or more nodes as the bundle cannot replicate beyond the cluster size).